 – What are some strengths you bring to the team?

-– What is something you’ve done recently that you are proud of?
+– What’s something you’ve done recently that you are proud of?

 Listen and help others be heard.

-Building a psychologically safe work environment requires a leader.
+Building a psychologically safe work environment and working to create inclusive teams requires a leader.
 The leader can be you, whether you have the title or not.
 This takes courage on your part but if you don’t do it, who will?
 Being on a good team makes all the difference at work to people individually.
 If we’re going to achieve corporate diversity and inclusion goals, we have to start with individuals and teams, to give them an example of how effective it is when people feel their unique perspective matters and is heard.

 Latest posts by Ngoc Nguyen (see all)